swagger-api/swagger-ui/CONTRIBUTING.md

 Bugfix branches should be prefixed with `bug/`.

+Version branches should be prefixed with `v/`.

 After the forward slash, include a short description of what you're fixing.
 For example: `bug/fix-everything-that-was-broken`.
+For versions, add the version that will be released via the branch, for example: `v/1.2.3`.

 If there's an issue filed that you're addressing in your branch, include the issue number directly after the forward slash.
 For example: `bug/1234-fix-all-the-other-things`.